Will I need property management if I will be renting my house out to vacationers?

-We recommend not to sign if they’ve written and not willing to take it out of their contract you have to use them strictly for all your home repairs, upgrades or replacement of furniture and appliances.
-Your property manager should be the first choice but you should be able to shop them, if they are more than 20% higher than a reliable outside source we feel you're paying too much.
+We recommend not to sign if they’ve written you have to use them strictly for all your home repairs, upgrades or replacement of furniture, appliances and they are not willing to cross that phrase out of their contract.
+Your property manager should be your first choice but you should be able to shop them, if they know you will probably shop them they will be more competitive on pricing.
+Your PM should get paid for what they do but if their quotes are more than 20% higher than a reliable outside source we feel you're paying too much.

 We recommend not to sign if they won’t allow you to obtain bookings yourself.

 We recommend not to sign if they won’t allow you to take outside source bookings (like what we offer) because in our opinion they are not looking out for your bottom line.

-We recommend not to sign if they have blackout dates so you can’t use your home or able to obtain rentals yourself for those dates.
+We recommend not to sign if they have blackout dates when you can’t use your own home or not giving you the opportunity to obtain rentals yourself on those busy times of year.

 Do I have a choice for contractors when repairs or replacements need to be done on my home or do I have to use my property manager’s contractors?